rudedogg/NoiseKit/README.md

 ## Requirements

-- MacOS 10.15+
+- MacOS 10.14+
-- iOS 13+
+- iOS 12+

 ## Installation

 Add this to your project using Swift Package Manager.
 In Xcode that is simply: File > Swift Packages > Add Package Dependency... and you're done.
-Alternative installations options are shown below for legacy projects.

 ## Author